 The Menil Collection

-Considered one of the most important privately assembled collections of the twentieth century, the Menil Collection houses approximately seventeen thousand paintings, sculptures, and prints, drawings, photographs, and rare books.
+Considered one of the most important privately assembled collections of the twentieth century, The Menil Collection houses approximately seventeen thousand paintings, sculptures, prints, drawings, photographs, and rare books.
 Masterpieces from antiquity, Byzantium and the medieval period, the cultures of Africa, Oceania, and the American Pacific Northwest and the twentieth century, including significant surrealist holdings, are particularly well represented.

 Required qualifications include an exceptional capacity for diplomacy and discretion, excellent inter-personal skills, professional poise, and a courteous and approachable demeanor.
 Ability to works proactively, anticipating needs, conflicts, and opportunities, essential.
 Excellent writing and editing skills, required.
 Must have strong verbal communication skills and precise attention to detail.
 Must be technologically savvy and skilled in the use of Microsoft Outlook, Word, Excel, and PowerPoint, and the internet and have a working knowledge of social media.
 Applicants with a degree in art history or a related field and/or experience as an executive assistant in a museum environment, preferred.
 Multi-lingual applicants are encouraged to apply.

 Salary and benefits competitive and commensurate with experience.
 Please send resume and cover letter to: Director of Human Resources, The Menil Collection, 1511 Branard Street, Houston, Texas 77006.
 Application materials may also be emailed to: firstname.lastname@example.org